Skip to Content

 Top

-Workplace accidents occur daily to employees across America.
-Some workers have a much higher risk of injury than others, such as those working in construction, transportation, or industrial settings, such as oilfields.
-However, employees can be injured due to different causes, even in relatively low-risk workplaces.
+Workplace accidents happen every day to employees across America.
+Some workers face a much higher risk of on-the-job injury, such as those in construction, transportation, or industrial settings like oilfields.
+However, even employees in relatively low-risk workplaces can suffer injuries for many reasons.

-Most employees injured on the job can seek compensation under workers’ compensation claims.
-These claims protect employers from lawsuits.
-However, in some cases, third-party claims may be filed if someone other than the employer was responsible for a work accident in which you were injured.
+Most employees injured on the job can seek compensation through workers' compensation claims, but the reality is that these claims protect employers from lawsuits.
+In some cases, workers' compensation may not be appropriate or adequate, as you may have a third-party claim.
+This would be the case if someone other than your employer caused a workplace accident that injured you.

-At Cohan PLLC, we can help you understand your options if you have sustained work-related injuries.
-Our attorney can assess your case after reviewing the facts and circumstances and assist you in pursuing the compensation you deserve, whether through a workers’ compensation claim or personal injury claim, where appropriate.
-With over a decade of professional experience, including extensive trial work, our firm is well-equipped to assist you with every facet of the legal process.
+At Cohan PLLC, we can help you review your options after a work-related injury.
+Our lead workplace accident attorney in Las Vegas can review your case, going the facts and circumstances, and then help you pursue the compensation you deserve, whether that's through a workers' compensation claim or a personal injury claim if appropriate.
+With over a decade of professional experience, including trial work, our job accident law firm is ready to guide you through each step of the legal process.

-Call Cohan PLLC at (888) 926-5598 for a free initial consultation about your case, or contact us online.
+Call Cohan PLLC at (702) 623-3579 for a free initial consultation about your work injury or illness, or contact a work accident attorney online.
 Hablamos español.

 According to the National Safety Council, the most dangerous workplace industries include: